QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Introduction

-Bitcoin blockchain protocol uses a \emph{Proof-of-Work} (PoW) based BPSM and \emph{longest chain} as the CSR.
-In the PoW mechanism, each node has a different cryptographic puzzle to solve, of the same level of difficulty.
-Once a node solves the puzzle, it publishes the block, i.e., proposes the block to be added to the chain.
-The rest of the nodes verify and add the first valid block they receive to their blockchain.
-Block rewards and transaction fees serve as incentives for nodes to participate and follow the protocol.
-Bitcoin, though a great innovation, has certain challenges when it comes to efficiency and performance.
-Bitcoin consumes a high amount of electrical power to function.
-As of writing this paper, the Bitcoin network uses an estimated $138\times10^{3}$ Peta hashes per second \cite{bitinfocharts} and annual power consumption of $70$ TWh \cite{digiconomist}.
+Although a great innovation has certain challenges regarding efficiency and performance, Bitcoin consumes high electrical power to function.
+As of writing this paper, the Bitcoin network uses an estimated $266.3$ Ehash/s \cite{bitinfocharts}, and annual power consumption of $113$ TWh \cite{digiconomist}.
 Typically in Bitcoin $tps=4$ and $t_f=60$ minutes \cite{blockchain.com}.
-Due to the poor $tps$, it is unable to scale to high volumes, and the high $t_f$ deters usability and adoption.
-Attempts such as \emph{GHOST} \cite{sompolinsky2013accelerating} aim to improve the performance by using a different CSR.
-In GHOST, the BPSM being still PoW-based, its power consumption remains high.
+Due to the poor $tps$, it faces scalability issues, and the high $t_f$ deters usability and adoption.
+Attempts such as \emph{GHOST} \cite{sompolinsky2013accelerating} aim to improve performance by using a different CSR.
+In GHOST, the BPSM is still PoW-based, and its power consumption remains high.
 Towards addressing high power consumption, researchers proposed \emph{Proof-of-Stake} (PoS) based BPSM.

-PoS based blockchain protocols, such as Algorand \cite{gilad2017algorand} and Casper \cite{buterin2017casper}, stochastically select an SBP with probability proportional to its \emph{relative stake}.
+PoS-based blockchain protocols, such as Algorand \cite{gilad2017algorand}, and Casper \cite{buterin2017casper}, stochastically choose the \emph{selected block publisher} (SBP) with probability proportional to its \emph{relative stake}.
 This approach is also consistent with the expectation that nodes that are stakeholders would not want to endanger the system.
-The \emph{Ouroboros} protocols \cite{kiayias2017ouroboros,david2018ouroboros,badertscher2018ouroboros,kerber2018ouroboros} are popular PoS-based protocols, amongst others.
-Ouroboros is not only academically published\footnote{Some PoS protocols are not academically published, e.g. Casper} in a peer-reviewed forum, but also is the foundation for the crypto-currency \emph{Cardano} \cite{cardano}.
+The \emph{Ouroboros} protocols \cite{kiayias2017ouroboros,david2018ouroboros,badertscher2018ouroboros,kerber2018ouroboros, ouroboros_chronos} are popular PoS-based protocols, amongst others.
+Ouroboros is not only academically published\footnote{Some PoS protocols are not academically published, e.g. Casper} in a peer-reviewed forum, but is also the foundation for the crypto-currency \emph{Cardano} \cite{cardano}.